-All batch files or commands for custom recovery steps that you add to a recovery plan must meet certain requirements.
+All batch files, scripts, or commands for custom recovery steps that you add to a recovery plan must meet certain requirements.

 - You must start the Windows command shell using its full path on the local host.
 For example, to run a script located in c:\alarmscript.bat, use the following command line: